mtrdesign/mtr-datepicker/README.md

 npm install --save mtr-datepicker
 ```

-Or if you are an NPM fan you can use it to install the lib
+Or if you are fan of YARN you can use it to install the lib

 ```
 yarn add mtr-datepicker